 “It is because you are different than those two who came with you here.”

 “I know the smell of their kind well.
-The Dhalia always owns such men, for that is all they can buy.
+The Dahlia always owns such men, for that is all they can buy.
 They are men driven by one thing and one thing alone: greed.
 Avarice.
-They are men who know only the love of money, believing it will help them buy… what, precisely?
+They are men who know only the love of money, believing it will help them buy…what, precisely?
 Status?
 Power?
 Time?
 Such things are fleeting.
-Yet their precious scrip is to them a god, and in chasing that god they will do things blindly, unthinking, like a dog performing some trick to purchase the right to eat out of another’s palm.
+Yet their precious scrip is to them a god, and in chasing that god they will do things blindly, unthinking, like a dog performing some trick just to eat out of another’s palm.
 Such men do not interest me.
 Were I to throw a brick of their priceless scrip between them, they’d have turned on each other just as fast as they took up their guns against me.

-He was drained.
-He knew to speak his reasoning aloud would only seal his doom.
 His lips moved of their own accord.
 “I needed the money.
-I owe the Dhalia a lot.”
-Admitting even a phantom of loyalty to the woman’s reviled Dhalia was a death sentence, he knew, but lying surely incurred a more horrific death if the fate of the American was any indication.
+I owe the Dahlia a lot.”
+Admitting even a phantom of loyalty to the woman’s reviled Dahlia was a death sentence, he knew, but lying surely incurred a more horrific death if the fate of the American was any indication.
 “And taking this job was the only way I could get enough before they…”

-Without even a shadow of malice, the woman eyed him expectantly as she again tipped her wine glass to her lips.
+Without even a shadow of malice, the woman eyed him expectantly.
 “Yes?
 Before they?”